MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part4-add-options-page.md

 Instead of directly setting the image elements URL that is injected into the body of the currently executing tab, we first want to get from the `chrome.storage` extension api, the configuration values saved from the options dialog.

-Based on those values, ultimately we will either display our static `stars.jpeg` file from our extension itself, or we will call the NASA API and use the picture of the day URL returned from that to display.
+Based on those values we will either display our static `stars.jpeg` file from our extension itself, or we will call the NASA API and use the picture of the day URL returned from that online web service to display the image.

 In the below JavaScript, we are not yet calling the NASA API, but instead just outputting to the current tab page the configuration parameters we retrieved from `chrome.storage`.
 Notice that we update the content HTML only after the storage api asynchronously returns.